tsgates/arch-wiki-markdown/wiki/Makepkg.md

 Note:Before complaining about missing (make) dependencies, remember that the base group is assumed to be installed on all Arch Linux systems.
-The group "base-devel" is assumed to be installed when building with makepkg.
+The group "base-devel" is assumed to be installed when building with makepkg or when using AUR helpers.

 To build a package, one must first create a PKGBUILD, or build script, as described in Creating Packages, or obtain one from the ABS tree, Arch